Ircama/osm-carto-tutorials/pages/41_updating-data.md

   scripts/get-shapefiles.py
   ```

-The previously mentioned *trim_osc.py* Python script can be added to *install-postgis-osm-user.sh* in order to trim the input to a bounding box or a polygon so that the postgres database doesn't grow significantly as updates are applied to it.
+The previously mentioned *trim_osc.py* Python script can be added to *install-postgis-osm-user.sh* in order to trim the input to a bounding box or a polygon so that the postgreSQL database doesn't grow significantly as updates are applied to it.
 The [openstreetmap-tiles-update-expire script by junichim](https://github.com/junichim/mod_tile/blob/master/openstreetmap-tiles-update-expire) is a modification to the original one by including *trim_osc.py* from Zverik's "regional" scripts.

 In his blog, SomeoneElse [reports the modifications](https://wiki.openstreetmap.org/wiki/User:SomeoneElse/Ubuntu_1604_tileserver_load#Updating_your_database_as_people_edit_OpenStreetMap) and includes the appropriated *cron* scheduling.
 [TRIM_REGION_OPTIONS](https://github.com/junichim/mod_tile/blob/master/openstreetmap-tiles-update-expire#L27) shall be updated to reflect the actual region boundaries.